Start here

 Why Wavex Water Spot Remover Gel is different

-How to use Wavex Water Spot Remover Gel (paint • glass • chrome)
+How to use Wavex Water Spot Remover Gel

 - Work in shade on a cool, clean panel.
-Wash/rinse and dry first.
+Wash, rinse, and dry first.

 - Apply a thin line of gel to a microfiber applicator.